niflylab/TACI_CalciumImagingPlugin/README.md

 **ORGANIZE:**
 - Makes a copy of the .tif files, turns them gray, and sorts them into new folders labeled by the z-positions.
 This requires a specific file structure as an input.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example C](#organization-example-c).
-- An option to skip the grayscale function is is available.
+- An option to skip the grayscale function is available.

 **EXTRACT:**
-- Combines MEAN_INTENSITY values Mean_Intensity#.csv files from each neuron in the folder.
+- Combines MEAN_INTENSITY values *Mean_Intensity#.csv* files from each neuron in the folder and outputs the *POSITION_T*.csv file in the *python_files* folder.
 This requires a specific file structure as an input.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example E](#organization-example-e).
-- Subtracts the background and finds the maximal value for each time point.
+- Subtracts the background, and finds the maximal value for each time point, and outputs *Neuron#_subtracted_averages.csv* and *Neuron#_max_value.csv* in the *python_files* folder.
 - Calculates the change in fluorescence (∆F/F<sub>0</sub>) and plots the ∆F/F<sub>0</sub> over time.
-- Outputs the .csv files with the combined data and calculations, and a "Neuron Plots" folder containing the plots of the ∆F/F<sub>0</sub> as .png files into the "results" folder.
+- Outputs the .csv files with the combined data and calculations, and a *Neuron Plots* folder containing the plots of the ∆F/F<sub>0</sub> as .png files into the *results* folder.
 Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example F](#organization-example-f).
 - An option to perform MERGE is available.

 **MERGE:**